jozefg/drafts/quotients.markdown

 our context that depend on `u` and so to indicate that we "split" the context, with `Γ, u, Δ` and apply the depend part of the context `Δ` to the variable it depends on `u`.

-Now the next new thing is that `∥ A ∥` is an "extensional squash operator".
-The idea is that it should be occupied if and only if `A` has any inhabitants.
-The analogy I've sometimes seen is to double negation, ie `(A → ⊥) → ⊥`.
-However there's something special about our squash operator, we can "unsquash" it when trying to prove equalities.

-This is because in Martin Lof type theory (an consequently NuPRL) equality proofs only every yield trivial terms.
-We're not interested in how they're constructed just that they are constructed.
-This means that since we're going to throw away the proof term anyways we can unbox the other proof terms we've thrown away.

 Now the long and short of this is that when we're of this is that when we're trying to use an equivalence between two terms in a quotient, we